 - Do not start with

-4. The fourth and final parameter that you need to define is the actual website path which will act as the base of comparison.
+4. The fourth and final parameter that you need to define is the actual website path that will act as the base of comparison.

 Only exits on pages with website paths that compare to this path in the manner that you set up, will trigger the workflow, while the rest will be ignored.
-In the example above, the first page exit occurring on any of your websites, on any page with a path that ends in /products/page/1 will fire the trigger.
-After you're done, click on the Save button to have your trigger ready and waiting inside your workflow.
+For example, the first-page exit occurring on any of your websites, on any page with a path that ends in /products/page/1 will fire the trigger after you have set up the corresponding options.
+When you are done, click on the Save button to have your trigger ready and waiting inside your workflow.